mff-uk/dataspecer/packages/layout/README.md

 but try to remove some empty line and you will get error that the algorithm ran for more than 5 seconds, which doesn't happen even for large graphs layouted through Elk stress, which is much more resource heavy algorithm.

-TODO: Funnily enough the page went offline literally day after writing the doc, while working the whole project.
+Funnily enough the website, where you can test out elk layouts went out-of-service literally day after writing the doc, while working the whole project.
+Hopefully it comes back, otherwise you just have to trust me.

 [Example of radial Elk algorithm running for long time](https://rtsys.informatik.uni-kiel.de/Elklive/Elkgraph.html?compressedContent=IYGw5g9gTglgLgCwLYC4AEVgBMagFB4B2EWApmoQIxoDeeaaIwARqSGgERUd4C+BxMhQBMteoxZtOhYT35ES5QgGYxDJq3ZdlcgYooAWNRM3SDuhUMIBWYxqldrFwUoBsdyVsKvn+wgHYPUy5-XysADiCHQnCwpQBOKK94iwJSLDAlagBaAD4RPHTMihz8lUKMrLQ8wwriqmqy6zwAeha6pVUawgMOw0aKeNb2oqVbbtc+mwGA4bnRikDuobm5oA)